 Instructions

-- Punch the dough to release air.
-Divide it in 2 equal parts.
-Form the 2 dough into a log shapes and divide in 6-7 pieces in each dough.
-Flatten each pieces and insert a slice of cream cheese or any cheese of your choice.
+- Flatten each piece and insert a slice of cream cheese or any cheese of your choice.
 Tuck the ends and seal.
-Roll in breadcrumbs and place in a baking tray with silicon or parchment paper on the bottom.
+Place in a baking tray with silicon or parchment paper on the bottom.
 Cover with a damp towel.
-Let the rolls rise for another hour or until size are doubled.
+Let it rise for another hour or until the sizes are doubled.

 Video